RedHatInsights/bonfire-tekton/README.md

 ### Prerequisites

-* Access to RHTAP.
-Join the wailist [here](https://console.redhat.com/preview/hac/application-pipeline) and ask for access in the [#rhtap-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) slack channel.
+* Access to Konflux.
+Join the wailist [here](https://console.redhat.com/preview/hac/application-pipeline) and ask for access in the [#konflux-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) slack channel.
-* Application in RHTAP already created.
-You can follow the instructions in the RHTAP [docs](https://redhat-appstudio.github.io/docs.appstudio.io/Documentation/main/getting-started/get-started/#creating-your-first-application).
-Access RHTAP [here](https://console.redhat.com/preview/hac/application-pipeline).
+* Application in Konflux already created.
+You can follow the instructions in the Konflux [docs](https://redhat-appstudio.github.io/docs.appstudio.io/Documentation/main/getting-started/get-started/#creating-your-first-application).
+Access Konflux [here](https://console.redhat.com/preview/hac/application-pipeline).
-> **IMPORTANT:** The name of the RHTAP Component must be the same name of the `COMPONENT_NAME` parameter in the Integration Test Scenario below.
+> **IMPORTANT:** The name of the Konflux Component must be the same name of the `COMPONENT_NAME` parameter in the Integration Test Scenario below.
 * Kustomize installed in your computer.
 Follow the instalations [intructions](https://kubectl.docs.kubernetes.io/installation/kustomize/).

 ### Add the Integration Test Scenario to your application

-To add the Integration Test Scenario to RHTAP, you need to follow these next steps:
+To add the Integration Test Scenario to Konflux, you need to follow these next steps:

 1. Fork the tenants-config [repo](https://github.com/redhat-appstudio/tenants-config.git)
 2. In case there is still not a directory for your tenant in the repo you just forked, you will need to create one under the directory `cluster/stone-prd-rh01/tenants/<your-workspace-name>-tenant`.
-> **NOTE:** The RHTAP workspace is where you are deploying your applications on RHTAP.
-It can be found in the RHTAP UI, on the top left corner of the Applications page, just next to the `WS` letters.
+> **NOTE:** The Konflux workspace is where you are deploying your applications on Konflux.
+It can be found in the Konflux UI, on the top left corner of the Applications page, just next to the `WS` letters.
 3. Create your Integration Test Scenario in that directory.
 You will need to use the same values you are currently using in your `pr_check.sh`.
 Remove the lines of the ones that you want to keep the default value.
 Use the following template for that:
 ```yaml
 apiVersion: appstudio.redhat.com/v1beta1